 What Is a Growth Plate Injury?
 What Do Our Baseball Training Programs Do To Fix Them?

-And, as the arm pain management division of the Baseball Ranch® consortium, I field a lot of questions about growth plate injuries.
+About this time of year, as the arm pain management division of the Baseball Ranch® consortium, I field a lot of questions about growth plate injuries.

 So what are growth plate injuries, and how do they occur?